Running with a View: 19 Fantastic Paths!

 Address & Parking: Parking in Julia Davis Park (700 S Capitol Blvd, Boise, ID 83702) is free and a great place to start your jog.
 There are plenty of amenities at this park including picnic tables to enjoy a lunch after your run.

 Along the way, there are many sights to take in including the Boise skyline, various parks, and Boise State University.
-If you feel like taking a break, you can stop by for an hour or 2 visit to the Boise Zoo, check out the historic Anne Frank Memorial, or rent a paddle boat at beautiful Julia Davis Park.
+If you feel like taking a break, you can take a stroll around the Boise Zoo, check out the historic Anne Frank Memorial, or rent a paddle boat at beautiful Julia Davis Park.

 If you are the type of person motivated by serene, natural surroundings then Boise’s Greenbelt Path will be a true running oasis.
 The path is flat, well-maintained and time will fly by as you are enjoying the peaceful views of the river.
 The path is almost never overly crowded, even on the weekends.
-A little bit of light traffic by Julia Davis park, although it tends to thin out after the park.
+A little bit of light traffic by Julia Davis park, although traffic things out for the rest of the course.

 A beautiful path in an amazing little city.
 Don’t pass out on this free natural attraction – the best Boise has to offer.
 It makes running on your vacation that much easier!

-The fall season is a particularly awesome time to visit as you are surrounded by beautiful fall colors, not to mention are treated to cooler temperatures and fewer crowds.
+The fall season is a particularly awesome time to visit as you are surrounded by beautiful fall colors, not to mention temps are much cooler.

 Tip: Book your stay at a hotel with direct access to the Greenbelt.
 Shilo Inn Boise Riverside is located directly on the path.
 What a great way to start out your day!